-My name is Collin Eades and I'm a published producer in Indianapolis, Indiana.
-I produce, engineer, and mix bands and artists from all over, and also tour as a live guitarist.
+My name is Collin Eades and I'm a producer and mix engineer in Nashville.
+I produce, engineer, and mix bands and artists from all over, and also play out as a guitarist.

-I work with artists and bands to help produce and develop their projects into fully realized records through arranging, aesthetic, producing, recording, and mixing.
-I do remote work as a producer and mixing engineer, as well as a guitar player.
+I work with artists, both new and already established, to develop their projects into finished records through arranging, aesthetic, producing, recording, and mixing.
+I love to hear someone's creative vision and help turn it into reality!

 1 ReviewsEndorse Collin Eades